-- The EMA, FDA or other regulatory authorities may disagree with the design or implementation of our clinical trials. - We may be unable to demonstrate to the satisfaction of the EMA, FDA or other regulatory authorities that a product candidate is safe and effective for its proposed indication. - The results of clinical trials may not meet the level of statistical significance required by the EMA, FDA or other regulatory authorities for approval. - We may be unable to demonstrate that a product candidate's clinical and other benefits outweigh any safety risks. - The EMA, FDA or other regulatory authorities may disagree with our interpretation of data from pre-clinical studies or clinical trials. - The data collected from clinical trials of our product candidates may not be sufficient to support an NDA or other submission or to obtain regulatory approval in the United States or elsewhere. - The EMA, FDA or other regulatory authorities may fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies. - The approval policies or regulations of the EMA, FDA or other regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.
+- The EMA, FDA or other regulatory authorities may disagree with the design or implementation of our clinical trials. - We may be unable to demonstrate to the satisfaction of the EMA, the European Commission, the FDA or other comparable regulatory authorities that a product candidate is safe and effective for its proposed indication. - The results of clinical trials may not meet the level of statistical significance required by the EMA, FDA or other regulatory authorities for approval. - We may be unable to demonstrate that a product candidate's clinical and other benefits outweigh any safety risks. - The EMA, the European Commission, the FDA or other regulatory authorities may disagree with our interpretation of data from pre-clinical studies or clinical trials. - The data collected from clinical trials of our product candidates may not be sufficient to support an NDA or other submission or to obtain regulatory approval in the United States or elsewhere. - The national competent authorities of EU Member States, FDA or other regulatory authorities may fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies. - The approval policies or regulations of the European Commission, FDA or other regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.

-Even if we obtain approval for a particular product, regulatory authorities may approve that product for fewer or more limited indications, including more limited patient populations, than we request, may require that contraindications, warnings, or precautions be included in the product labeling, including a black box warning, may grant approval contingent on the performance of costly post-marketing clinical trials or other post-market requirements, including risk evaluation and mitigation strategies ("REMS"), or may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product.
+Even if we obtain approval for a particular product, regulatory authorities may approve that product for fewer or more limited indications, including more limited patient populations, than we request, may require that contraindications, warnings, or precautions be included in the product labeling, including a boxed warning, may grant approval contingent on the performance of costly post-marketing clinical trials or other post-market requirements, including risk evaluation and mitigation strategies ("REMS") or comparable foreign strategies, or may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product.
 Any of the foregoing could materially harm the commercial prospects for our product candidates.